poanetwork/poa-popa/README.md

 ```
 If this file is present, its keys will add to/replace keys in `web-dapp/server-config.js`.

-5. open new tab in your terminal, cd to `utils` folder and start testrpc with a set of predefined acounts
+5. open new tab in your terminal, and start testrpc with a set of predefined acounts
 ```
-cd utils
-bash start_rpc.sh
+npm run start-rpc
 ```
 leave this tab opened until your test is complete.

-6. in the first tab of your terminal, go to `utils` folder too and deploy the contract
+6. in the first tab of your terminal deploy the contract
 ```
-cd utils
-node deploy_contract
+npm run deploy
 ```
 answer `yes` when confirmation appears.

 7. then to compile react components and start dapp, run:
 ```
-bash run_web.sh
+npm start
 ```
 wait until a build is ready and `Listening on 3000` is printed in terminal

-8. open file `utils/start_rpc.sh` in text editor and import one of the accounts from there to MetaMask using its private key.
+8. open file `scripts/start_rpc.sh` in text editor and import one of the accounts from there to MetaMask using its private key.
 You can choose any address-private-key pair except `0xdbde11e51b9fcc9c455de9af89729cf37d835156` which is reserved for contract's owner.

 9. navigate to http://localhost:3000 in your browser and do tests.

 To find out confirmation code, look for a line like
 ```
-[prepareRegTx] confimration confirmation_code_plain: y8t44s8yrt
+[prepareRegTx] confirmation confirmation_code_plain: y8t44s8yrt
 ```
 in server logs